Mumbai City district: Religion

-Hinduism is the main religion.
+Hinduism is the largest religion.
 Islam is the second-largest religion, Jainism is practiced by Gujaratis, while Buddhism is found among the Marathis.
 Mumbai also has the largest population of Parsis in the world, although their population is fast dwindling.

 Language

 Marathi is the official and most spoken language of the district.
 However being one of the largest cities in the country, Mumbai has attracted speakers of a large number of languages.
 Other languages with significant number of speakers in the district include Hindi, Urdu, Gujarati, and Tamil.

 At the time of the 2011 Census of India, 35.96% of the population in the district spoke Marathi, 22.98% Hindi, 13.53% Urdu, 11.34% Gujarati, 2.93% Tamil, 2.57% Marwadi, 2.37% Telugu, 1.38% Konkani and 1.31% Bengali as their first language.